shurrey/Blackboard-docsSite/learn/b2/resources/scan-tool-learn-saas.md

 ---
 layout: post
 title: "Scan tool for Learn SaaS"
-purple-text-title: "Building Block Scan Tool for Blackboard Learn"
+purple-text-title: ""
 categories: Learn b2
 id: learn-b2-resources-scan-tool
 author: Scott Hurrey
 ---

+# Building Block Scan Tool for Blackboard Learn

 As of Blackboard Learn SaaS version 3700.11.0, including 9.1 Q4 2019 and higher, you now have the ability to scan any installed Building Block for API changes and readiness for Java 11!